Pineapple During Breastfeeding: Safety, Nutritional Value And Benefits

 Possible Health Benefits Of Pineapple

 Pineapple is known to have several medicinal and therapeutic properties.
-Most of these properties are attributed to bromelainiXAn anti-inflammatory enzyme that helps the body fight pain and swelling , an enzyme found in the fruit and stem of pineapple (5).
-Here’s a brief overview of some of the benefits you could reap from eating pineapple as a part of your well-balanced breastfeeding diet.
+Most of these properties are attributed to bromelainiAn anti-inflammatory enzyme that helps the body fight pain and swelling , an enzyme found in the fruit and stem of pineapple (5).
+Here’s a brief overview of some of the benefits you could reap from eating pineapple as part of your well-balanced breastfeeding diet.
+Pineapple is one of the many fruits to eat while breastfeeding, and it can provide essential nutrients for both you and your baby.

 1. Offers hydration: 165g of pineapple gives approximately 142g of water, making pineapple a natural source of hydration.
 Since breastfeeding moms need good hydration to keep their breast milk production going, adding pineapple to your breastfeeding diet is a good choice (6).
 Besides water, pineapple also provides several micronutrients to promote postpartum recovery and benefit long-term health.